cvishal/MetricManager/README.md

 2. [Install all pre-reqs softwares](/files/prereq.md)
 3. [Install Standalone instance of PI pointing to local object server and local LDAP](/files/installpi.md)

-_Please note: You can make Image Template at this moment, so its easy to share with rest of your organization_
+_Please note: You can make reusable Image Template at this moment, so its easy to share with rest of your organization for Demo or PoC Purpose_

 ----